emrahayanoglu/Flask-Skeleton/README.md

 #Flask Skeleton

-It is developed by improving Flask-Foundation <https://github.com/JackStouffer/Flask-Foundation> project with new libraries and integrations.
+It is developed by integrating new libraries to Flask-Foundation <https://github.com/JackStouffer/Flask-Foundation> project.

 New Libraries: